minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 The implementation will be described in detail in the folder /docs/technical-designs/interop.md in the backend repository.

 <a name="ggd-auth-flow-footnote">1</a>: Note a caveat: GGD authorization and Keys arrive in the back end asynchronously via 2 different channels - this should be taken into account when applying the ROI to keys - the ROI might arrive before the actual keys arrive.

+<a name="rtl-filter-footnote">2</a>: Filters are always applied to our Risk Transmission Level.

 ### Phase two